Clinical Decision Support. Based on 2026 AHA/ACC Acute PE Guidelines. For educational support only. Always apply clinical judgement.

 - Local protocols may differ from 2026 AHA/ACC recommendations

-📞 PERT / Emergency Contacts
+📞 Local Emergency Contacts

-Update these with your local team numbers
+Update with your department numbers

 🚨